 'Really huge tournament': Shade graduate's overseas journey includes international karate titles

-May 17—Shade High School graduate Alex Beegle traveled across the ocean, but never left his comfort zone while earning multiple championships at the Traditional Tang Soo Do Federation United Kingdom Invitational Championships.
+May 18—Shade High School graduate Alex Beegle traveled across the ocean, but never left his comfort zone while earning multiple championships at the Traditional Tang Soo Do Federation United Kingdom Invitational Championships.

 Beegle, 22, made his first trip to Cardiff, the capital city of Wales, United Kingdom.